 How Can I Help My Epileptic Loved One?

 Elderly people who have epilepsy are unfortunately more at risk than their younger counterparts.
 This is because, as we get older, our bodies are less able to recover from injury as well as they used to.
-When an older person is having a seizure, you should make sure they are comfortable and safe as possible.
+When an older person is having a seizure, you should make sure they are as comfortable and safe as possible.
 Ensure that their airways are clear and they are not at risk of hurting themselves.

 If you believe your elderly loved one is suffering from epilepsy, you should encourage them to speak to their GP.
 Once they have a diagnosis, they can receive the proper medical treatments.
 With the right treatment plan in place, most people with epilepsy can lead completely normal lives.
-You should also make sure that your loved one can feed themselves healthy foods and that they are getting adequate sleep.
+You should also make sure that your loved ones can feed themselves healthy foods and that they are getting adequate sleep.

 Peace of Mind With a Careline Alarm

 If you are concerned about leaving your loved one alone because of epilepsy or for any other reason, a Careline365 alarm can help.
-We can protect your loved one in their home and get them help when they need it.
-If you have any questions, call our friendly customer service team on 0800 101 3333 or you can email us at firstname.lastname@example.org.
+We can protect your loved ones in their home and get them help when they need it.
+If you have any questions, call our friendly customer service team on 0800 101 3333 or you can email us at email@example.com.